jeremywen/JW-Modules/README.md

 [Video](https://www.youtube.com/watch?v=DCustAy7xVc)

-**Outputs 1/4 notes because this was like vcv rack standard er something at first but I don't agree.
-Working on a module with optional note divisions.**
+_Outputs 1/4 notes because this was like vcv rack standard er something at first but I don't agree.
+Working on a module with optional note divisions..._

 #### Knobs